llm-bible/llm-bible.github.io/_publications/xiao2024verbalized.markdown

 bibkey: xiao2024verbalized
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2406.04344"}
-tags: ['Training Techniques', 'Tools', 'Ethics and Bias', 'Interpretability and Explainability', 'Prompting']
+tags: ['Tools', 'Ethics and Bias', 'Interpretability and Explainability', 'Training Techniques', 'Prompting']
 ---
 Motivated by the progress made by large language models (LLMs), we introduce the framework of verbalized machine learning (VML).
 In contrast to conventional